Skip to content

-When we are more active, such as when we exercise, go up a flight of stairs or run for the bus, our breathing should increase.
-When we are relaxed—reading a book, watching TV or sleeping—our breathing goes down because our metabolism is slower.
+When we are more active; during exercise, when we go up a flight of stairs or run for the bus, our breathing should increase.
+When we are relaxed; reading a book, watching TV or sleeping, our breathing goes down because our metabolism is slower.

-Why do we find ourselves wanting to either take in a deep breath, or hold or suppress our breathing, in moments of stress, panic or anxiety?
+Why do we find ourselves wanting to either take in a deep breath, hold or suppress our breathing in moments of stress, panic or anxiety?

-Usually it is because we think attempting to control our breathing will help alleviate any and all body sensations that might be unpleasant (racing heart rate or tightness in the throat are common examples) and emotional dis-ease (sadness, grief, fear, etc.) that might come from a stressful event, such as a minor fall on the ice.
-Panic and anxiety can also occur just from the memory of that fall.
+Usually it is because we think attempting to control our breathing will help alleviate any and all body sensations that might be unpleasant: a racing heart, throat constriction, emotional discomfort (sadness, grief, fear etc…) or even the stress that comes from a minor event like a slip or fall.
+We can also experience panic and anxiety just from the memory of that minor event.

-Achieving that threshold will allow the entire body to reset—just like a thermostat will click off when the temperature reaches the correct point—hence relieving the stress naturally.
+Achieving that threshold will allow the entire body to reset.
+Just like a thermostat will click off when the temperature reaches the correct point, relieving the stress naturally.

-Therefore, taking a deep breath when we feel we can’t breathe or holding our breath when it feels like it wants to increase, is not allowing for the natural and organic reorganization of our nervous system to take place.
+Therefore, taking a deep breath when we feel we can’t breathe or holding our breath when it feels like it wants to increase, is preventing the natural and organic reorganization of our nervous system to take place.

-The next time you feel the urge to control your breath – or maybe you feel a bit stressed out, rather than taking in a breath, or trying to ignore the stress try this:
+The next time you feel the urge to control your breath or feel a bit stressed out, rather than taking in a breath, or trying to ignore the stress try this: